roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 - Visual Studio Code [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 > **WINDOWS**
 > If you are using Windows, you must enable long paths.
-Do the following as a local Administrator:
+Perform the following steps as a local Administrator:
 >
 > - Open the Registry Editor, navigate to `HKLM\SYSTEM\CurrentControlSet\Control\FileSystem` and set DWORD `LongPathsEnabled` to 1.
 > - Run `git config --system core.longpaths true`